phallikainen/phallikainen/README.md

 - 👋 Hi, I’m @phallikainen
 - 👀 I’m interested in azure and golf
-- 📫 How to reach me phallikainen@gmail.com
+- 📫 How to reach me phallikainen@proton.me